anthonystepvoy/solens_ai/README.md

 - **ML Processor**: Auto-runs after discovery, tags/risk/smart scores
 - **All scoring and tags are based on GMGN and on-chain data**
 - **No on-chain analyzer logic in frontend—backend only**

+## 🔄 Real-Time Pipeline Improvements
+- **Discovery script now always processes the freshest tokens from the latest 1-minute snapshot**
+- **Smart filtering ensures only high-quality tokens are processed**
+- **Wallet info is enriched immediately after discovery**
+- **Frontend dashboard and all token lists always reflect the latest data**

 ## 🔒 Security & Data
 - All sensitive config (MongoDB URI, etc) is in `config/` or env vars